Career Connections

 860.399.6214

-Announcing the Career Pathways of Westbrook High School
+Career Pathways of Westbrook High School

 Every Westbrook High School graduate will seek a career beyond high school.
 Some may exit high school to further their education and training at a two- or four-year college or university before entering a career.
 Some may choose to exit high school and enter a trade school to further their education.
 Others will further their education through apprenticeships or the military, and some may choose to exit high school and go directly into a sustainable career where they will experience on-the-job training.
 The Career Pathways Program is an extension of the school's Career Connections and is designed to enhance student school experiences and career preparation no matter which exit strategy they choose.
 For more information about the Career Pathways Program, please visit the Career Pathways webpage.
 Click here to learn more.